webarkit/webarkit.github.io/_posts/2020-12-26-new-webarkit-netlify-open-source-team.md

 Recently i have also relased a new ARnft version with some nice features see this [PR](https://github.com/webarkit/ARnft/pull/154), this is about Threejs rendering system.
 I added some important event listeners that let you built more advanced stuff.
 I also removed the Ofscreencanvas that was causing an issue.

 About Arnft: our idea is to make ARnft more agnostic in rispect to every rendering engine.
 Our plan is to evolve it to a modular system in which the developer may choose his preferred render engine (Three.js, Babylonjs....) without any constrictions.
 For doing this we will switch to a typed script version of the library, that will let us more freedom and will add more flexibility.

+If you want partecipate to the discussion, join us on the discussions board see this topic: [The Future of ARnft and WebARKit ](<The Future of ARnft and WebARKit>)

 More to come...